 Enjoy a 360 virtual tour of Cardiff a hugely creative city where you’ll find live music every night, a vibrant food scene, a mix of old and new culture, major events and beautiful countryside on the doorstep.

-I’ve been to Cardiff many times over the years only mostly before I owned a 360 camera.
-I hope to visit again sometime soon, so will upload anything new here.
-My most recent visit was an evening gig to see Bullet for my Valentine where I managed to snap one reasonable shot.
+I’ve been to Cardiff many times over the years, but mostly before I owned a 360 camera, so I hope to visit again soon.
+My most recent visit was an evening gig to see Bullet for my Valentine at the Motorpoint Arena where I managed to snap one reasonable 360 shot.

 Cardiff is located in south Wales and is the capital of Wales.
 It’s the largest city in Wales and the eleventh-largest city in the United Kingdom.